passbutler/passbutler-documentation/Documentation.md

 #### Master Key {#master-key}

-The *Master Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key that is derived from the [Master Password](#master-password) with [PBKDF2-SHA256](#pbkdf2-sha256) with an iteration count and a random salt stored in `User.masterKeyDerivationInformation`.
+The *Master Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key that is derived from the [Master Password](#master-password) with [PBKDF2-SHA256](#pbkdf2-sha256) using a random salt and an iteration count stored in `User.masterKeyDerivationInformation`.
 Like the [Master Password](#master-password), it is derived and stored in memory only temporary for computing and is overridden afterwards immediately.

 #### Master Encryption Key {#master-encryption-key}